MissVeronica/um-format-form-content/README.md

 ## UM Settings -> Appearance -> Profile Menu
 1. Enable Profile Menu Tabs only for User Profile Roles ie no Tabs for the Viewer Role

+## UM Settings -> General -> Users
+1. * Select level of HTML allowed - Select one of the three levels of HTML allowed.

 ## Custom HTML formatted file
 1. Create the custom HTML file "formatted.html" with an offline HTML Editor
 2. HTML allowed are the same as for an UM email template.